The Scarlet Hotel, Cornwall, England

 Prices from £180 (just right room), £200 (generous room), £255 (unique room), £255 (Spacious) and £310 (indulgent room)

-Details of the Scarlet Hotel
+Why we've chosen the Scarlet Hotel

 Simply put, we are a beautiful sustainably-built 37 bedroom hotel, boasting delicious locally sourced food and the best Ayurvedic inspired spa imaginable.
 Whether alone, together or with friends; discover an escape for grown-ups to eat, dream and play in peace.